diem/website/docs/life-of-a-transaction.md

 ## Client Submits a Transaction

-A Libra **client constructs a raw transaction** (let us call it T~5~raw) to transfer 10 Libra from Alice’s account to Bob’s account.
+A Libra **client constructs a raw transaction** (let us call it T~5~raw) to transfer 10 LBR from Alice’s account to Bob’s account.
 The raw transaction includes the following fields.
 Each field is linked to its glossary definition.

 * Alice's [account address](reference/glossary.md#account-address).
 * A program that indicates the actions to be performed on Alice's behalf.
 It contains: